ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

   grades to the CMPSC 610 coordinator for all work that their students completed in CMPSC 610.

-- **Faculty Meeting to Finalized CMPSC 610 Grades: May 12**: Faculty meet to collaboratively discuss and finalize grades all grades in CMPSC 610.
+- **Faculty Meeting to Finalize the CMPSC 610 Grades: May 12**: Faculty meet to collaboratively discuss and finalize grades all grades in CMPSC 610.

-- **Faculty Report Final Grades to Registrar: May 15**: Faculty submit to the registrar the final grades for the CMPSC 610 course.
+- **Faculty Report Final Grades in CMPSC 610 to Registrar: May 15**: Faculty submit to the registrar the final grades for the CMPSC 610 course.

 ## Required Materials